ircv3/ircv3-specifications/extensions/authtoken.md

 This specification introduces the ability for clients to request authentication tokens which may be passed to other services, and for those services to be able to validate said tokens and retrieve a list of pre-configured authorization claims for the token.

-Previous attempts have been made to specify authentication to external (non-IRC) services, however none of them provide robust security and leave the validation aspect implementation-defined.
+There are two primary issues surrounding an authentication layer meant to be interoperable among many parties: security and well-defined APIs that each party is able to use to operate on tokens.
 This specification aims to solve these challenges by defining both the means of generating and validating a token, as well as a workflow that works best with the most secure token type (single-use OTPs) but can be extended for stateless servers to support something else instead (such as JWT).
 Generated tokens are associated with any number of claims and are tied to one specific pre-defined (by network opers) external service to prevent token confusion attacks wherein a token generated for one service is passed to a different one to exploit differing sets of per-service claims.
 This is meant to be a framework that other specifications as well as custom per-network services can use to handle authentication and authorization decisions for external services in a well-defined and consistent manner.

 This specification makes no assumptions that the external service is run by the same people who run the network vs. a 3rd party.
 It is also not tied exclusively to HTTP, although generated tokens are certainly usable there via e.g. the Authorization header.
 Token validation runs through the same IRC endpoint that clients use to avoid the need for networks to deploy additional services specifically for this specification.

 ## Dependencies

-This specification depends on the [`batch`][] capability which MUST be negotiated to use the `TOKEN GENERATE` or `TOKEN VALIDATE` commands.
-This specification additionally defines the optional `draft/authtoken` capability.
+This specification depends on the [`batch`][] capability which MUST be negotiated to use the `TOKEN` command.
+This specification additionally defines the `draft/authtoken` capability.
 The order of capability negotiation is not significant and MUST NOT be enforced.

 This specification additionally makes use of the [standard replies][] and [client-initiated batch][] frameworks.

 ## Capability

-To allow for authentication tokens larger than one IRC protocol line, servers MAY support and advertise the `draft/authtoken` capability.
-If a server does not advertise this capability, it MUST NOT generate any tokens longer than 200 bytes in response to a `TOKEN GENERATE` command.
+If a client negotiates the `draft/authtoken` capability prior to completing registration with the network, the output of the `TOKEN SERVICELIST` subcommand MUST be attached to the registration burst any time after sending ISUPPORT and before sending any LUSERS or MOTD output.

+Clients who negotiate the `draft/authtoken` capability MUST additionally be notified on any changes to the service list.
+These notifications take the form `TOKEN NEW <service key> <url>` and `TOKEN DEL <service key>`.
+Servers MAY omit `TOKEN DEL` if an existing service is changing its URL (sending only `TOKEN NEW` with the updated URL).

 Servers MUST NOT require that clients negotiate the `draft/authtoken` capability before making use of the `TOKEN` command.